kikuchan/query-weaver/README.md

 db.end();
 ```

-As you can see, the query is executed using **placeholder** for the database.
+As you can see, the query is executed using **placeholder** on the database.
 This makes string-value concatenation safe.
-You can also get a string embed version of the query if you want.
+You can also get a string embed version of the query, so that you can debug the query easily.

 ### As a Query Helper (with `node-postgres` for example)